Equinor to quit U.S. lobby group over climate policy

 Specifically, Equinor cited the IPAA’s support for the U.S. Environmental Protection Agency’s (EPA) roll-back of U.S. federal methane regulations, which the company opposes.

-U.S. President Donald Trump’s administration proposed in 2019 rescinding Obama-era limits on oil and gas industry emissions of methane, one of the main pollutants scientists link to climate change.
+U.S. President Donald Trump’s administration last year proposed to rescind Obama-era limits on oil and gas industry emissions of methane, one of the main pollutants scientists link to climate change.

+The IPAA said that membership of its association was “a company-by-company business decision”.

+“Our membership, represented by our national board of directors, determines the association’s policy positions,” a spokeswoman said.

-Equinor also said it would remain a member of the American Petroleum Institute (API) and the Australian Petroleum Production & Exploration Association (APPEA) despite some “some misalignments” with the company’s climate policies.
+Equinor also said it would remain a member of the American Petroleum Institute (API) and the Australian Petroleum Production & Exploration Association (APPEA) despite “some misalignments” with the company’s climate policies.

 The group said it expected API to make further progress in strengthening its support for the Paris climate agreement, tightening methane emissions regulations and marking out a clearer stance on carbon pricing.

-“We will also encourage APPEA to take a clear stand on supporting carbon pricing in Australia and not supporting carryover of credits from the Kyoto protocol to the Paris Agreement,” it added.
+“We will also encourage APPEA to take a clear stand on supporting carbon pricing in Australia and not supporting carry over of credits from the Kyoto protocol to the Paris Agreement,” it added.

-Under its agreement with the Climate Action 100+, Equinor has committed to make sure that all memberships in more than 100 industry associations, including oil, gas and renewable energy, align with its support for the goals of the Paris Agreement.
+Under its agreement with Climate Action 100+, Equinor has committed to make sure that all memberships in more than 100 industry associations, including oil, gas and renewable energy, align with its support for the goals of the Paris Agreement.

-Royal Dutch Shell (RDSa.L) and Total (TOTF.PA) said last year they would not renew their memberships in the AFMP.
+Royal Dutch Shell (RDSa.L) and Total (TOTF.PA) last year said that they would not renew their memberships of the AFPM.
 Equinor is not a member of the group.

-Reporting by Nerijus Adomaitis; Editing by Jan Harvey
+Reporting by Nerijus Adomaitis; Editing by Jan Harvey and David Goodman